-When you drink alcohol, you may be putting your health and safety at risk.
-Your risk of harm increases with each drink that you have.
-And your risk of harm increases with how often you drink at amounts above the low-risk drinking guidelines, even if you do this only now and then.
+When you drink alcohol, you put your health and safety at risk.
+You raise your risk of harm with each drink that you have.
+And your risk of harm goes up even higher the more often you drink amounts of alcohol above the low-risk drinking guidelines.

 It can sometimes be hard to know when you begin to drink too much.

 You are at risk of drinking too much if you are:

 If you think you might have a drinking problem, take this short quiz:

 One of the signs of an alcohol use problem is that you keep drinking even though you know your drinking is causing problems in your life.
 Another sign that you might have a problem is if you often have a strong need or craving to drink.